Alessio Hyseni: Early career

 Hyseni started his youth career at A.C.
 Perugia.
-In 2014, he gained entry at primavera team and in the 2014–15 season he scored 4 goals in 14 games.
+In 2014, he gained entry at the primavera team and in the 2014–15 season he scored 4 goals in 14 games.
 On 25 August 2015 Perugia loaned him to Serie D side U.S. Gavorrano.
-He was planned to stay at Gavorrano until the end of the season but after 9 appearances and 1 goal, on 6 February 2016 he resolved his contract with club and returned to Perugia.
+He was planned to stay at Gavorrano until the end of the season but after 9 appearances and 1 goal, on 6 February 2016 he resolved his contract with the club and returned to Perugia.

 Flamurtari Vlorë

 On 31 August 2016 Hyseni signed with Flamurtari Vlorë.
 He played initially with Flamurtari Vlorë B, where he debuted with "Red and blacks" on 14 December 2016 in the Albanian Third Division against Sopoti Librazhd B playing the full 90-minutes match.

 In the first half of the 2018–19 season, Hyseni found more space to play under Ilir Daja, collecting 14 league appearances and also providing 4 assists, joint fourth highest in the league.
-However, on 4 January, the club announced that they have terminated the contract with the player, thus leaving him a free agent at the day of his 21st birthday.
+However, on 4 January, the club announced that they had terminated the contract with the player, thus leaving him a free agent at the day of his 21st birthday.